sysid/tldr/pages/common/docker-build.md

 - cache busting: combine `RUN apt-get update with apt-get install` in the same `RUN` statement
 - use `gosu` to downgrade from `root`
 - separate layer is created any time files are added to the container image.
-This includes FROM, RUN, ADD, and COPY
+This includes FROM, RUN, ADD, and COPY `--cache-from` is used to specify one or more images to use as a cache source to look for existing layers that can be reused, rather than recreating them
 ```bash
 docker build --no-cache --progress=plain --build-arg TWINE_USERNAME=qqe4m00 --build-arg TWINE_PASSWORD="$TWINE_PASSWORD"  --build-arg NO_PROXY='localhost,127.0.0.*,10.*,192.168.*,kubernetes.docker.internal,*.bmwgroup.net' -t poi .